getpatchwork/patchwork/docs/deployment/installation.rst

 You will also need to configure a `settings file`__ for Django.
 A sample settings file is provided that defines default settings for Patchwork.
-You'll need to configure settings for your own setup and save this as `production.py`.
+You'll need to configure settings for your own setup and save this as ``production.py``.

 .. code-block:: shell

+   $ cd /opt/patchwork
-   $ cp patchwork/settings/production.example.py \
+   $ cp patchwork/settings/production{.example,}.py
-       patchwork/settings/production.py

-Alternatively, you can override the `DJANGO_SETTINGS_MODULE` environment variable and provide a completely custom settings file.
+Alternatively, you can override the ``DJANGO_SETTINGS_MODULE`` environment variable and provide a completely custom settings file.

+The provided ``production.example.py`` settings file is configured to read configuration from environment variables.
+We're not actually going to use this here, preferring to hard code settings instead.
+If you wish to use environment variables, you should export each setting using the appropriate name, e.g.
+``DJANGO_SECRET_KEY``, ``DATABASE_NAME``, ``EMAIL_HOST``, etc.

 .. important::

    You should not include shell variables in settings but rather hardcoded values.
 These settings files are evaluated in Python - not a shell.
+Load any required environment variables using ``os.environ``.

 __ https://docs.djangoproject.com/en/1.8/ref/settings/

 Databases
 ^^^^^^^^^

-You can configure the `DATABASES` setting using the variables we set earlier.
+As described previously, we're going to modify the ``production.py`` settings file we created earlier to hard code our settings.
+Replace the ``DATABASE`` setting with the below to use the database configuration we're described in the
+introduction:

 .. code-block:: python

    DATABASES = {
        'default': {
            'ENGINE': 'django.db.backends.postgresql_psycopg2',
-           'HOST': '$PW_HOST_DB',  # don't use sh variables but actual values 'PORT': '',
-           'NAME': '$PW_DB_NAME',
+           'NAME': 'patchwork',
-           'USER': '$PW_DB_USER',
+           'USER': 'www-data',
-           'PASSWORD': '$PW_DB_PASS',
+           'PASSWORD': '',
+           'HOST': '',
+           'PORT': '',
            'TEST': {
                'CHARSET': 'utf8',
            },